Davei7/devnet/README.md

 ## Acknowledgements

-- [Gabriel](https://www.linkedin.com/in/gabrieldias-armamar/) were incredible in giving motivation for creating this repository.
+- [Gabriel](https://www.linkedin.com/in/gabrieldias-armamar/) was incredible in giving motivation for creating this repository.